 A new year means a fresh start and 365 days to achieve everything you want this year.
 Unfortunately, 80 percent of New Year’s resolutions fail by February.
 It certainly doesn’t help that January is a particularly difficult month for self-improvement.
 For one, we’re coming off a holiday hiatus and are struggling to get back into the groove of things.
 Secondly, crummy winter weather practically begs us to stay on the couch in front of the fireplace all day — not exactly conducive to productivity.

-Nevertheless, we have faith that you can power through to December 31 and make 2018 your best year yet.
+Nevertheless, we have faith that you can power through to December 31 and make this year your best year yet.
 To help you get there, we’ve compiled four of our favorite tricks to sticking to our New Year’s resolutions.

 1. Make it about self-improvement